PopicLab/insilicoSV/docs/outputs.md

 9. *SVID*: Unique identifier of the SV.
 10. *SVTYPE*: Type of the SV.
 11. *SYMBOL*: The letter from the grammar corresponding to the record source region.
+12. *DIVERGENCE_PROB*: The probability of mutating each nucleotide in a sequence marked for divergence.

 **Note:** For SNPs, VSET is the only reported INFO field.

+## Output novel insertion file
+The FASTA file `sim.novel_insertions.fa` contains sequences for novel insertions.
+Each novel insertion is represented by two lines.
+The first line provides a unique identifier.
+This includes the SV identifier, the operation identifier, the target chromosome and the insertion position.
+The second line contains the inserted sequence.

+## Output divergence file
+For SVs including divergences, the modified sequences will be reported in the FASTA file `sim.divergence.fa`. its format is similar to the novel insertion file, with each entry consisting of an identifier and the corresponding modified sequence.

 ## Output PAF file
 The correct whole-genome alignment of the simulated sample haplotypes to the reference can optionally be